groupdocs-total/GroupDocs.Total-for-Java/README.md

 **GroupDocs.Total for Java API** is a comprehensive suite of powerful, flexible, and high-performance libraries designed to seamlessly integrate document manipulation capabilities into your desktop and web applications—without the need for any other commercial software.
 With **GroupDocs.Total**, you can perform a wide range of operations such as viewing, editing, annotating, signing, comparing, converting, merging, searching, parsing, redacting, and more, across **PDF, DOCX, PPT, XLS**, and over 90 other document formats.

-This web application demonstrates the following document manipulation features:
+GroupDocs.Total for Java includes the following document manipulation features:

 - Document viewing
 - Annotation and writing on documents